What is a host page?

 How to get or improve a host page

 Anyone can submit a host or suggest edits to a host page.
 Add the public name people recognize, the city or area, any public links, and evidence that helps a guide verify it.
-Suggestions go through the same review flow whether they come from the host, a venue, or someone who knows the local scene.
+Suggestions go through the same review process whether they come from the host, a venue, or someone who knows the local scene.

 Keep it respectful: submit public, useful information that helps people find real karaoke nights.
 Don't add private phone numbers, private addresses, gossip, personal disputes, or promotional copy that the host or venue would not reasonably expect on a public directory.